taowa/pubkeys/README.md

 `ssh_keys.pub`

 My primary SSH key is the same as my GPG subkey, and is thus on a security token.
-You can also get it by running
-`gpg --export-ssh-key (my gpg key fingerprint)`.
-It is the first line of the file.
+The file containing it should be detach-signed.

 My backup SSH key is a traditional SSH key.
 It is stored offline.
 If granting me any form of long-term access to a machine, please